-We desire to be an authentic, growing community of people who help others live holistically fulfilling lives of leadership and service — to be light and salt.
+We know that without vision the people perish (Proverbs 29:18).
+Our vision is to become an authentic, growing community of people who help others live holistically fulfilling lives of leadership and service — to be light and salt.
 We want students not only to remain part of our community by becoming coaches, clients, donors, mentors, and subject matter experts, but also to help us expand our community by helping others discern, develop, and deploy their gifts and calling through the work we do and connections we make.

 How does this feel?
 There are few experiences as fulfilling as seeing a person excited about who they are and what they can do.

 What does this look like?
 Imagine filling the largest ballroom at the Amway Grand Hotel or all of 8th Street in Holland on a summer Thursday night or some other large venue to showcase and encourage young people being salt and light in whatever roles and challenges they are gifted for and called to!
 Or imagine CFL Consulting and CFL Incubator project leader meetings filled with CFL Consulting and CFL alums!

 How do we measure it?
 Our metrics are authentic relationships with our alums, clients, coaches, staff, and students.
 We pay in meaning.